vnikoofard/Agents.jl/docs/src/mesa.md

 Figure below shows the ratio of the time it takes to run the models in Mesa over the time it takes to run them in Agents.jl.
-The model implemented in Agents.jl is up to more than 14 times faster than the model implemented in Mesa for the forest fire model and about 9 times faster for the boid flocking.
+The model implemented in Agents.jl is up to more than 14 times faster than the model implemented in Mesa for the forest fire model and about 7 times faster for the boid flocking.
+There are also micro-benchmarks for basic operations in the continuous space, including killing and moving agents and finding their neighbors.

 ![Speed comparison of a version of "forest fire" and "boid flocking" models in Agents.jl vs Mesa.](benchmark_mesa.svg)